Exawind/amr-wind/docs/sphinx/developer/coding_guidelines.rst

 This section presents an incomplete list of coding guidelines currently used to develop AMR-Wind code.
 As is the case with rules, it might not apply to all circumstances.
-Please use your best judgement when trying to comply with the rules and break them if necessary, but be ready to convince the rest of the team.
+Please use your best judgment when trying to comply with the rules and break them if necessary, but be ready to convince the rest of the team.